dochy-ksti/munyorunyoru/whats_dsl.md

 I think the essence of language is that data determine how processing is done.
 It basically means the language processor examines the type of items and branches into different processes.
 But if it's implemented with "if"s, something tells me that's not a language, so it needs "match, dynamic dispatch, etc.".

-In Munyo language, you can write data and code naturally, but it's more specialized to write code.
+A line has type in Munyo for that purpose.

-If a language can be used for programming, I think it should be called a programming language, and if it has a specific purpose, it should be called a domain-specific language.
+If a language can be used for programming, it should be called a programming language, and if it has a specific purpose, it should be called a domain-specific language.
 They shouldn't be mutually exclusive.

-## How should logic be described in Munyo language?
+## How should logic be described in Munyo?

-I would like to suggest how to write logic in the Munyo language here.
+I would like to suggest how to write logic in Munyo.

-In the Munyo language, you can write something like this:
+In Munyo, you can write something like this:
 ```Rust
 set x 10
 set y 20